Bertha Mason: Antoinette Cosway in Wide Sargasso Sea

 The 1966 parallel novel Wide Sargasso Sea by Jean Rhys serves as a prequel to Brontë's novel.
-It is the story of Mason (there called Antoinette Cosway) from the time of her youth in the Caribbean to her unhappy marriage and relocation to England.
+It is the story of Bertha (there called Antoinette Cosway) from the time of her youth in the Caribbean to her unhappy marriage and relocation to England.
 Rhys's novel re-imagines Brontë's devilish madwoman in the attic.
 Bertha serves as Jane's "double", juxtaposing the feminist character to a character constrained by domesticity.

 In Wide Sargasso Sea, "Bertha Mason" is portrayed as being a false name for Antoinette Cosway.
 The book purports to tell Antoinette's side of the story, as well as Rochester's, and to account for how she ended up alone and raving in the attic of Thornfield Hall.
 According to the book, Antoinette's insanity and drunkenness are the result of Rochester's misguided belief that madness is in her blood and that she was part of the scheme to have him married blindly.

+Antoinette's family were impoverished by the abolition of slavery in Jamaica.
+After her widowed, mentally frail, Martiniquais mother remarries the wealthy Englishman, Mr. Mason, vengeful former slaves burn down the family estate, angry that their oppressors' fortunes are restored.
+The fire kills Pierre, Antoinette's younger brother, and drives her mother's mental state over the brink.
+Mr. Mason exiles his wife, and forgets about her.
+Mason then arranges for Antoinette to marry Rochester, and the marriage is doomed from the start.

 The characters of Jane Eyre and Antoinette are portrayed as being very similar; independent, vivacious, imaginative young women with troubled childhoods, educated in religious establishments and looked down on by the upper classes—and, of course, they both marry Mr Rochester.
 However, Antoinette is more rebellious than Jane and less mentally stable.
 She displays a deep vein of morbidity verging on a death-wish and, in contrast with Jane's overt Christianity, holds a cynical viewpoint of both God and religion in general.